 You can apply for one or more of the following orders:

 People who are not named on the tenancy agreement as tenants (e.g. children) cannot apply to the tribunal.

-See Factsheet 11: Consumer, Trader and Tenancy Tribunal and contact your local Tenants Advice and Advocacy Service for advice about applying.
+See Factsheet 11: NSW Civil and Administrative Tribunal and contact your local Tenants Advice and Advocacy Service for advice about applying.